Skip to main content

 Adding a block

 The Insert icon.
-Insert icon in the toolbar lets you add blocks with specific formatting (e.g., paragraph, heading 1, etc.).
+Insert icon in the toolbar lets you add special types of blocks, such as horizontal lines, images, and tables.

 The toolbar in the FlexDoc Editor.
 The Insert option is selected, showing a list of block formatting options.

-After typing a “/”, use your mouse or the arrow keys on your keyboard to select the type of block you want to add, then press Enter.
-You can also start typing the name of the block you want to add after the slash “/”.
+You can quickly format a block using the slash “/” menu.
+After typing a / on your keyboard, use your mouse or the arrow keys to select the type of block you want to use, then press ENTER.
+You can also start typing the name of the block you want to use after the slash “/”.

-You can add the following types of content from the slash "/" key:
+You can apply the following formatting to your content from the slash "/" menu:

 • Headings